-Prime.
-Everyone makes some progress with love.
-It's built in, part of the natural process of development.
+My prime.
 Kids feel so alive because they're still growing, still developing.
-The question is, where do you stop?
-One measure of that is what time of life someone looks back on as their prime, their peak.
-For some it's childhood, for some high school or college or that first real job out in the world.
+As long as I keep growing I have a certain shine, a liveliness about me.
+The question is, where did I stop developing?
+It's surprisingly easy to find out where someone stopped growing.
+Just ask what period of their life was their favorite.
+What do they look back on as their prime, their peak, the time of their life?
+For some it's childhood, for some high school or college, for others a love affair or that first real job out in the world.
 Whatever it is, that's where they got off the development train.
-I always thought of that in decades: my teens, twenties and so on.
+I always thought of that in terms of decades: my teens twenties thirties etcetera.
 All along the way the current decade has always been my all-time favorite.
-As I come to the end of my sixties, yeah.
-This is the best yet by far.
-I am so looking forward to whatever comes next.
+As I come to the end of my sixties it's clear to me this is the best decade yet.
+I am so looking forward to my seventies.

 Nostalgia.
 If I'm still developing, still making progress I'm looking forward, not back.
 Preoccupation with nostalgia and the good old days is a sure sign I've stopped developing.
 Nostalgia is poisonous.
 The present is distorted by the past.
 Elizaveta takes it to extremes, nostalgia at its worst.
 She's an extraordinary storyteller, here working in my beloved 12/8 meter.